Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Conclusion

-We find that the accuracy of determination of the redshift and the source frame chirp mass with ET as a single instrument, is typically 40\% and 20\% respectively for $\rho_{eff} \sim 15$ and it is $\sim 15\%$ and $\sim 5\%$ for $\rho_{eff} \sim 50$.
-In the best case we see that using this method of analysing long duration signal, single ET in triangular configuration can constrain the localization area for 90\% probability region of $(\delta, \alpha)$ to a minimum value of 8.96 sq degrees, for $\rho_{eff} = 110.64$, although only 0.08\% of binaries can be localised with 90\% credibility, within 500 sq degrees.
-It should be noted that the dominant error in the analysis is the one on the SNRs and our assumption of $\sigma_{\rho} = 1$, is a conservative one.
+We find that the accuracy of determination of the redshift and the source frame chirp mass with ET as a single instrument, is typically 40\% and 20\% , respectively for $\rho_{eff} \sim 15$ and it is $\sim 15\%$ and $\sim 5\%$ for $\rho_{eff} \sim 50$.
+In the best case we see that using this method for analyzing a long-duration signal, single ET in triangular configuration can constrain the localization area for 90\% probability region of $(\delta, \alpha)$ to a minimum value of 7.68 square degrees, for $\rho_{eff} = 184.58$, although only $\approx 1\%$ of binaries can be localized with 90\% credibility, within 800 square degrees.
+It should be noted that the dominant error in the analysis is the one on the SNRs and our assumption of $\sigma_{\rho} = 1$ is a conservative one.

 We also studied the effect of orientation of the detector on the sky localization with three different orientations of ET detector assumed to be located at the Virgo site and found that the change in orientation has no effect on the sky localization.
-In addition to this we also investigated the change in the sky localisation for different site locations of ET.
-We assumed the locations to be in Maastricht and Sardinia in addition to Virgo and found no change in the effective sky localisation due to change in the ET site for these sites.
+In addition to this we also investigated the change in the sky localization for different site locations of ET.
+We assumed the location of ET to be in Maastricht and Sardinia in addition to Virgo, and found no change in the effective sky localization due to change in the ET site for these sites.